joedooley/acf-course-list-block/README.md

-# Plugin Starter
+# ACF Course List Block
-Barebones starter plugin with composer autoloading and webpack.
+Adds a gutenberg block to display videos within a course.

 ## Installation
 1. Clone plugin to WordPress plugin directory.
-1. Rename plugin, constants in `bootstrap.php`, and update all namespaces to your own.
+1. Activate `acf-course-list-block` plugin for WordPress dashboard or wp-cli.
-	1. Don't forget to update the namespace in `composer.json`
+1. Sync ACF `Block: Course List` field group in the dashboard under/
-1. Run `npm install` from plugin root directory.
+	1. Custom Fields -> Field Groups -> Sync Available

-	1. The postinstall npm script runs `composer install` for you.
+## Development
-1. Run `npm run watch` from plugin root directory to watch for `scss` and `js` changes.
+1. Install composer and npm dependencies.

-## Notes
+	1. Run `npm install` from the `acf-course-list-block` root directory.
-- All class files in the `src` directory will be autoloaded by composer.
+	1. *Note: composer dependencies are installed automatically during `npm install`.
-- Composer will not autoload PHP files that are not classes unless you add each file to the files array in your `composer.json`.
-You will have to run `composer update` as well.
+1. Run `npm run watch` from the `acf-course-list-block` root directory to watch for `scss` and `js` changes.